 11.5.1.1.6 PTKSA

-The PTKSA is a result [why no “successful” (cf. GTKSA)?] of the 4-Way Handshake, FT 4-Way Handshake, FT Protocol, or FT Resource Request Protocol, or FILS authentication.
+The PTKSA is a results from a successful of the 4-Way Handshake, FT 4-Way Handshake, FT Protocol, or FT Resource Request Protocol, or FILS authentication.
 This security association is also bidirectional.
 PTKSAs are cached for the life of the PMKSA or PMK-R1 security association.
-Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-Way Handshake.
-For the PTKSA derived as a result of the 4-Way Handshake, there shall be only one PTKSA per band (see 11.5.19 (Protection of robust Management frames)) with the same Supplicant and Authenticator MAC addresses.
-For the PTKSA derived as a result of an initial mobility domain association or fast BSS transition or FILS authentication [is this correct here?], there shall be only one PTKSA with the same STA’s MAC address and BSSID.
+Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-Way Handshake or FILS authentication [need to ask mc to add FT too].
+For the PTKSA derived as a result of the 4-Way Handshake, there shall be only one PTKSA per band (see 11.5.19 (Protection of robust Management frames)) with the same Supplicant and Authenticator MAC addresses [is this also the case for FILS auth?].
+For the PTKSA derived as a result of an initial mobility domain association or fast BSS transition, there shall be only one PTKSA with the same STA’s MAC address and BSSID [is this also the case for FILS auth?].

 During the 4-Way Handshake defined in 11.6.6.5 (4-Way Handshake Message 4) and the FT 4-Way Handshake defined in 12.4.2 (FT initial mobility domain association in an RSN), there is state created between Message 1 and Message 3 of the Handshake.
 This does not create a PTKSA until Message 3 is validated by the Supplicant and Message 4 is validated by the Authenticator.